 Weshoyot Alvitre is a Tongva (Los Angeles Basin) and Scottish comic book artist and illustrator.
-She was born in the San Gabriel Mountains on the property of Satwiwa, a cultural center started by her father Art Alvitre.
+She was born in the Santa Monica Mountains on the property of Satwiwa, a cultural center started by her father Art Alvitre.
 She grew up close to the land and raised with traditional knowledge that inspires the work she does today.

 Weshoyot has been working in the comics medium for over 15 years and has since contributed to numerous Eisner award-winning books, including the “Umbrella Academy” (Darkhorse Comics), “Little Nemo: Dream Another Dream” (Locust Moon Press) and "Little Bird" (Image Comics).
 She has earned accolades for her work that visualize historical material, including “Graphic Classics: Native American Classics” (Eureka Productions) The Cattle Thief, 2018 AILA Best Middle School Book “Tales of the Mighty Code Talkers” (Native Realities Press), 2018 Pew Arts & Heritage Grant funded "Ghostriver: The Fall and Rise of the Conestoga" (Library Company of Philadelphia/Native Realities Press) and 2020 American Indian Youth Literature Award - Picture Book Honor "At The Mountain's Base" (Kokila).

 Alvitre has also illustrated numerous pieces of political illustrations in support of the NODAPL movement for Standing Rock, protecting Puvungna, Mauna Kea and against the border wall on Indigenous lands.
 One such illustration, in collaboration with installation artist Andrea Bowers, was auctioned live in 2017 at the Leonardo DiCaprio Foundation Auction in San Tropez.

 Alvitre has partnered with the Smithsonian National Museum of the American Indian on Native Knowledge 360°, a national educational initiative to inspire and support teaching about Native Americans using the comics medium as a support.
 She illustrated 12 pages of sequential comic art, which has been used on their site and as a tool for teachers nationwide.
 She has also guest lectured at their museum onsite in Washington DC.